 The Diploma in Educational Leadership (Dp.E.L.) is a two-year program offering training and skill development in the education-related areas of church ministry.
-The objective of this diploma is to prepare students for nonpreaching professional ministry positions in church and parachurch organizations.
+The objective of this diploma is to prepare students for non-preaching professional ministry positions in church and parachurch organizations.
 Courses offer opportunities to sharpen leadership skills for serving in teaching, discipleship, small groups, large groups, college ministry, youth ministry, children's ministry, singles' groups, men's ministry, women's ministry, leadership development, and church administration.
 Dp.E.L. students may study at any Gateway Seminary campus.
 However, the degree can only be completed in full by taking certain required courses at a campus accredited to deliver the entire degree.

 The Dp.E.L. is offered at the Los Angeles and San Francisco campuses and online.
+Fulfilling diploma requirements in a timely fashion may require completing some coursework through remote and online courses.